bspeidel/css/README.md

 </p>

 ## Class names
 * Keep classes lowercase and use dashes (not underscores or camelCase).
-Dashes serve as natural breaks in related class (e.g., .btn and .btn-danger).
+Dashes serve as natural breaks in related class (e.g., `.btn` and `.btn-danger`).
-* Avoid excessive and arbitrary shorthand notation (.btn is useful for button, but .s doesn't mean anything).
+* Avoid excessive and arbitrary shorthand notation (`.btn` is useful for button, but `.s` doesn't mean anything).
 * Keep classes as short and succinct as possible.
 * Use meaningful names; use structural or purposeful names over presentational.
 * Prefix classes based on the closest parent or base class.

 ## Variables

-Prefer dash-cased variable names (e.g. $my-variable) over camelCased or snake_cased variable names.
-It is acceptable to prefix variable names that are intended to be used only within the same file with an underscore (e.g. $_my-variable).
+Prefer dash-cased variable names (e.g. `$my-variable`) over camelCased or snake_cased variable names.

 > It's also useful to apply many of these same rules when creating Sass and Less variable names.